jrcaro/Rehoboam/README.md

 # Rehoboam

-The goal of this work is to create a dashboard through you can observed a selected camera traffic of Málaga in real time and count the number of vehicles in each direction in order to alert before the congestion occur.
+The goal of this work is to create a dashboard through which you can observe selected camera traffic of Málaga in real-time and count the number of vehicles in each direction to alert before the congestion occurs.
-To achieve this, the system has to be capable of differentiate all the directions a vehicle can take.
+To achieve this, the system has to be capable of differentiating all the directions a vehicle can take.
 Therefore, will be 2 division: by possible directions (head-on, backside, left side and right side) and by vehicle type (car, bus, motorcycle and truck).
-Thanks to this 16 classes the system will be able to count he number of vehicles in a street or avenue.
-If the number exceed a threshold and maintain it during a certain time is possible that a traffic congestion happens.
+Thanks to these 16 classes the system will be able to count the number of vehicles in a street or avenue.
+If the number exceeds a threshold and maintains it during a certain time is possible that traffic congestion happens.

 # Acknowledgement
 This work has been carried out with the [AlexeyAB Darknet Repository](https://github.com/AlexeyAB/darknet) and the [hunglc007 tensorflow-yolov4-tflite Repository](https://github.com/hunglc007/tensorflow-yolov4-tflite).